 But based on my experience, I prefer the Color Code system designed by Dr. Taylor Hartman’s and explained in his book The People Code: It’s All About Your Innate Motive

 People often have one of two responses to personality assessments: They can’t wait to jump in and learn more about themselves, or they say they don’t like being “labelled.”
 Both responses have merit.

 Self discovery is really only valuable if you apply what you learn.
 And labels are only limiting, if we choose to be limited by them.

 Hartman’s test focuses on getting to your core motivation.
 Not so much your personality, which can be adapted and evolved with personal work, but with what actually drives your behaviour.
 His work defines four underlying motivations that drive us.

 4 Core Motives

 - Power (Red)

 Most people find they are a combination of colours, often with one dominant.
 Your results can help you see how you got where you are right now in your life.
-You’ll probably recognize the patterns that have served you, or not.
+You’ll probably recognize patterns that have served you, and not.